mobilecoinfoundation/mobilecoin/tools/local-network/README.md

 Stopping the network does not generally wipe out the ledger it generated.
-If you want to also start from a clean ledger, the script's "work directory" is (typically) `target/release/mc-local-network`, and you can simply delete this in order to start the ledger over from scratch the next time you start the network.
+If you want to also start from a clean ledger, the script's "work directory" is (typically) `target/release/mc-local-network`, delete this in order to start the ledger over from scratch the next time you start the network.

 ## bootstrap.sh